lsst/daf_butler/doc/lsst.daf.butler/dimensions.rst

    For example, the visit dimension has an implied dependency on the physical filter dimension, because a visit is observed through exactly one filter and hence each visit ID determines a filter name.
    When both dimensions are associated with database tables, an implied dependency involves having a foreign key field in the dependent table that is not part of a primary key in the dependent table.

-A `DimensionGraph` is an immutable, set-like container of dimensions that is guaranteed to (recursively) include all dependencies of any dimension in the graph.
+A `DimensionGroup` is an immutable, set-like container of dimensions that is guaranteed to (recursively) include all dependencies of any dimension in the set.
-It also categorizes those dimensions into `~DimensionGraph.required` and `~DimensionGraph.implied` subsets, which have roughly the same meaning for a set of dimensions as they do for a single dimension: once the primary key values of all of the required dimensions are known, the primary key values of all implied dimensions are known as well.
+It also categorizes those dimensions into `~DimensionGroup.required` and `~DimensionGroup.implied` subsets, which have roughly the same meaning for a set of dimensions as they do for a single dimension: once the primary key values of all of the required dimensions are known, the primary key values of all implied dimensions are known as well.
-`DimensionGraph` also guarantees a deterministic and topological sort order for its elements.
+`DimensionGroup` also guarantees a deterministic and topological sort order for its elements.

-Because `Dimension` instances have a `~Dimension.name` attribute, we typically use `~lsst.daf.butler.NamedValueSet` and `~lsst.daf.butler.NamedKeyDict` as containers when immutability is needed or the guarantees of `DimensionGraph`.
-This allows the string names of dimensions to be used as well in most places where `Dimension` instances are expected.

-The complete set of all compatible dimensions is held by a special subclass of `DimensionGraph`, `DimensionUniverse`.
+The complete set of all recognized dimensions is managed by a `DimensionUniverse`.
 A dimension universe is constructed from configuration, and is responsible for constructing all `Dimension` and `DimensionElement` instances; within a universe, there is exactly one `Dimension` instance that is always used to represent a particular dimension.

 `DimensionUniverse` instances themselves are held in a global map keyed by the version number in the configuration used for construction, so they behave somewhat like singletons.